Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

-As in the 1D environment, we find that a single grid module, with a fixed grid spacing and orientation, does not show any distance dependent correlation with the population vector at the center of the environment, $(x, y) = (0, 0)$ (Fig. \ref{fig:2D_distance_coding}A).
-Similarly, we find that populations of grid cells coming from three modules with fixed grid properties exhibit a non-monotonic relationship between distance and correlation (Fig. \ref{fig:2D_distance_coding}B).
-However, grid cells from a single grid module with heterogeneity in grid properties has a monotonic decay of correlation, as a function of distance (Fig. \ref{fig:2D_distance_coding}C).
+We start by considering distance along the $x-$axis.
+That is, we restrict ourselves to a 1D slice through the 2D space.
+We find that a population of grid cells from a single grid module, with a fixed grid spacing and orientation, does not show any distance dependent de-correlation with the population vector at the center of the environment, $(x, y) = (0, 0)$ (Fig. \ref{fig:2D_distance_coding}A).
+Similarly, we find that a population of grid cells coming from three modules with fixed grid properties exhibits a non-monotonic relationship between distance and correlation (Fig. \ref{fig:2D_distance_coding}B).
+However, a population of grid cells from a single grid module with heterogeneity in grid properties does have a monotonic decay of correlation, as a function of distance (Fig. \ref{fig:2D_distance_coding}C).
 While the relationship is similar to the 1D case (where $\sigma_\theta = 0^\circ$ and there is no distribution of grid phase -- Fig. \ref{fig:1D_distance_coding}F), there is an important difference.
 In particular, the asymptotic correlation value is $\approx 0.6$, instead of $\approx 0.8$.
-This implies that there is greater de-correlation in 2D environments, with $\sigma_\theta$ acting to further separate population vectors.
-This can be seen clearly when we fix the $\lambda$, $\theta$, and $\sigma_\lambda$, and vary $\sigma_\theta$.
-In particular, we find greater de-correlation with increasing grid orientation variability (Fig. \ref{fig:2D_distance_coding}D).
-In addition, we find that greater $\sigma_\theta$ leads to faster de-correlation (Fig. \ref{fig:2D_distance_coding}D), as was found with increasing grid spacing variability in the 1D setting (Fig. \ref{fig:1D_distance_coding}H).
+This implies that there is greater de-correlation in 2D environments, with $\sigma_\theta$ and the distribution of phases acting to further separate population vectors.
+This can be seen clearly when we fix the $\lambda$, $\theta$, and $\sigma_\lambda$, and vary $\sigma_\theta$ (Fig. \ref{fig:2D_distance_coding}D).
+In addition, we find that greater $\sigma_\theta$ leads to faster de-correlation (Fig. \ref{fig:2D_distance_coding}D), as was found with increasing grid spacing variability in the 1D setting (Fig. \ref{fig:1D_distance_coding}G).